How Investing in Stocks Affects Tax Income

 ### Tax-Advantaged Accounts

-Read more Can seniors still invest in stock
+Read more How to invest in rwanda stock exchange

 There are several tax-advantaged accounts that you can use to invest in stocks, such as IRAs and 401(k)s.
 These accounts allow you to defer or avoid paying taxes on your investment earnings.